LixiaoTHU/LixiaoTHU.github.io/_news/bpr_v2.md

 related_posts: false
 ---

-One paper is accepted to **IJCV 2022**, which is an extended version of the BPR paper.
+One paper is accepted by **IJCV 2022**, which is an extended version of the BPR paper.